chinamike65/hugo-tuolesi/content/book5/book5en.md

 The five powers are Faith, Diligence, Mindfulness, Concentration, and Wisdom.

 Faith is the greatest countermeasure against unbelief.
-Starting from faith, the troubles of unbelief can be completely eliminated.
+Starting from faith, the afflictions of unbelief can be completely eliminated.

 Some people doubt the Three Jewels and cling to wrong views.
 After seeing the Bodhisattva of Jiaxingdao who is full of faith, their doubts about the Three Jewels will naturally be eliminated, and they will realize that their previous concepts were wrong.